KaziAmitHasan/kaziamithasan.github.io/_pages/experiences.md

 Research Student (May 2020 - September 2020)

-- Developed a machine learning model that analyzes the potential risk factors of Musculoskeletal Pain and find out interesting patterns among the symptoms.
+<li>Developed a machine learning model that analyzes the potential risk
+  factors of Musculoskeletal Pain and find out interesting patterns among the symptoms.</li>
-- Developed a facial expression, age, sex detection and recognition ystem that can detect features using a webcam.
+<li>Developed a facial expression, age, sex detection and recognition
+  ystem that can detect features using a webcam.</li>
-- Worked on developing a symptom checker.
+<li>Worked on developing a symptom checker.</li>